aazahrou/aspirethemes.github.io/_docs/real-wordpress.md

 #### Logo

-From the customizer window, choose **Theme Options > Header** to upload you custom logo.
+From the customizer window, choose **Theme Options > Header** to upload your custom logo.

 #### Header Search Icon